 Preparing the Dough for Making Pistachio Sugar Cookies

 When making rolled cookies, managing the dough’s temperature is essential to prevent it from becoming too sticky.
 Start by wrapping the unchilled dough in plastic wrap and flattening it to speed up the chilling process.
-Place it in the refrigerator for about an hour, or if you’re in a hurry, you can use the freezer for around 20 minutes—just be careful not to leave it in too long, as it may become too hard to roll.
-After chilling, cut the dough into thirds and work with only one-third at a time, keeping the rest in the refrigerator.
-Move quickly to avoid warming the dough, or it will become too soft and must be chilled again.
-Once properly cooled, the dough will be easy to handle and work with.
+Place it in the refrigerator for about an hour, or, if you’re in a hurry, use the freezer for about 20 minutes—just be careful not to leave it in too long, as it may become too hard to roll.

 Methods for Rolling Pistachio Sugar Cookies